Theatre of Indonesia: Ketoprak

 Ketoprak is a theatrical genre of Java featuring actors who may also sing to the accompaniment of the gamelan.
 The show were performed in certain period in an empty plain near a village and moved from one place to another, in fashion similar to western travelling circus.
 In this traveling troupe, the performers and staffs also brought show properties; such as costumes, stage decorations, chairs, gamelan, sound system, diesel electric generator, all were contained in a portable building that also used as set or stage called "tobong".
 During their journey, the troupe members also living in this tobong.

 Recently ketoprak has been adopted into television show, the "Ketoprak Humor" show was aired in Indonesian national television.
 It is a comedy and action performance, often took place in modern settings or in historical ancient Javanese kingdoms.
-The ketoprak that took the story of ancient Java is quite similar with Wayang wong performance, however ketoprak performance is more free for improvisations.
+The ketoprak that took the story of ancient Java is quite similar to Wayang wong performance, however ketoprak performance is more free for improvisations.